-Space is a precious thing for many companies, often times they are often already dealing with having a tight fit, which is why an overhead crane is able to make all of the difference.
+Space is a precious thing for many companies, often times they are already dealing with having a tight fit, which is why an overhead crane can make all of the difference.
 These heavy-duty machines allow for one to be able to carry a load across the length and width of the building and drop it off at the correct location (which is often served by its own light-duty crane).

 A common type of overhead crane that is often used in manufacturing is the overhead bridge crane.
 These high powered operating machines run on elevated tracks and are often the preferred choice because it allows for a hook motion along three axes (up & down, back & forth and side to side).
 These cranes can run either on top of girders or be under-hung.